lehtiolab/ddamsproteomics/docs/usage.md

 ### PTM analysis
 As mentioned, labile PTMS reported by the search engine will be scored using Luciphor2, which will output the best scoring PTM localization and a false localization rate.
 Note that this is only beneficial for labile PTMs.
 Aside from that if any high-scoring PTMs are found by luciphor the pipeline will report these as well.
 All of this will end up in a separate PTM PSM table and a PTM peptide table.
+When passing `--totalproteomepsms`, the isobaric quant ratios for matching genes from a global search (i.e. no modifications) will be subtracted from the PTM peptide table quant.
+If `--onlypeptides` is used, quant from proteins will be used as a denominator.

 ### Reusing data
-If you have finished a rather large analysis and wish to rerun a part of it due to e.g. new MS data, you may do so by passing
+If you have finished a rather large analysis and wish to rerun a part of it or add more fractions, due to e.g. new MS data, you may do so by passing

 ```
   --targetpsms oldpsmtable.txt --decoypsms old_decoy_psms.txt \